Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Selection B (conditional on A)

-Essentially the Up & Down wager splits your stake into a single on each of the two selections, whereby both bets stand provide they both produce a return.
-However, if either one bet returns sufficient funds to place another bet (e.g. it wins), then a second bet is automatically triggered.
+Essentially, the Up & Down wager splits your stake into a single on each of the two selections, whereby both bets stand provided they both return.
+However, if either one bet wins, a second bet is automatically triggered.
 This is best understood with an example.

 For instance if you bet £1 on an Up & Down with decimal odds of 2.0 (bet A) and 3.0 (bet B), then the total stake is £2.

-• If only bet A wins, the initial return is £2 (only one bet is placed), but you re-use £1 to place another bet on selection B. Total return £1 (profit: -£1)
+- If only bet A wins, the initial return is £2, but you re-use £1 to place another bet on selection B. Total return £1 (profit: -£1)

-• If only bet B wins, the initial return is £3 (only one bet is placed), but you re-use £1 to place another bet on selection A. Total return £2 (profit: £0)
+- If only bet B wins, the initial return is £3, but you re-use £1 to place another bet on selection A. Total return £2 (profit: £0)

 Note: conditional bets can be applied retrospectively.
 So the timing of events doesn’t impact the bet type.